NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Warcaller's Chime of Resistance.md

 **Bulk** L; **Size** med
 **Usage** held-in-one-hand

 This chime features several elemental runes in its carvings.
-When activated, it creates a defensive aura in a 5-foot emanation.
+When activated, it creates a defensive aura in a @Template\[emanation|distance:5\].
 As you activate the chime, choose acid, cold, electricity, fire, or sonic.
 You and creatures in the aura gain resistance 5 against the damage type you chose.
 This aura remains active for 10 minutes.
 This chime can be used once per week.

 *Source: Pathfinder #170: Spoken on the Song Wind* *OGL*